Building an email list was not on my list of priorities when I first started my blog, but now it’s actually one of my favorite things about my blog!

 I did a ton of research — I knew a lot of bloggers were using MailChimp or ConvertKit, but at the time MailChimp didn’t have automation tools at the time and CK was out of my budget.

 So I decided to set up my list with MailerLite… and I couldn’t be happier!

 1 | It’s so easy to use

 There are design options for everyone.
-MailerLite lets you choose if you want to use Drag and Drop or HTML to send your emails.
+MailerLite lets you choose if you want to use Drag and Drop, HTML, or the Rich Text editor to send your emails.
 So if you want to mess around with coding, you can.
 Or you can just click a template and call it a day.

 That’s one of the amazing parts of the platform — you can do anything you want with it and customize your emails and forms as little or as much as you like!